WINCHESTER

 (The river SIDON Scriptural IQ Test) Going along with what

-was once the mainstream hemispheric geography, many of the brethren held the
+was once mainstream hemispheric geography, many of the brethren held the

 Colombia’s